 - A JoaLins Guardian family gets to enjoy the excitement of being a part of our breeding program and seeing the offspring of their very own Guardian dog be placed with families across the country bringing others the same joy and happiness that they have received from the Guardian dog!

 What are the requirements to become a JoaLins Guardian home?

 In order to be considered as a Guardian family for JoaLins Labradoodles, you must be able to meet these minimum requirements:

-- You must be available to transport the puppy/dog to us when needed for health testing and breeding, sometimes with limited notice.
+- You must be available to transport the puppy/dog to us and our reproductive vet when needed for health testing and breeding, sometimes with limited notice.

-- The adults in the home must have a work schedule that does not leave the puppy home alone without adult supervision more than 2 hours at a time during a day and doesn't require you to go out of town for extended periods of time.
+- The adults in the home must have a work schedule that does not leave the puppy home alone without adult supervision more than 2 hours during a day and doesn't require you to go out of town for extended periods of time.
 If adults in the household work full time, then professional daycare must be provided so that the puppy receives necessary socialization and proper energy outlet opportunities.
-We do not permit our dogs to be left outside, unsupervised, at any time.
+We do not permit our dogs to be crated for extended periods of time or left outside, unsupervised, at any time.